phillipadsmith/2014.phillipadsmith.com/_posts/2013-11-13-getting-to-110-60000-from-600-supporters.markdown

 ---
 layout: post
-title: 'Getting to 1.1.0: $60,000 from 600 supporters and growing'
+title: 'Getting to 1.1.0'
+dek:     '$60,000 from 600 supporters and growing'
+summary: "How @TheTyee raised $10k in the first two days of it's national fundraising campaign"        # 140 characters or less!
 date: '2013-11-13 11:39:01 -0600'
-categories:
-- consulting
+category: consulting
+tags:
-tag: frontpage
+- frontpage
+- thetyee
+- crowdfunding
+- journalism
 mt_id: 2952
 ---
 <img src="http://thetyee.cachefly.net/Tyeenews/2013/11/02/paper-dolls-small.jpg" />

-I received an e-mail a couple of days after my [last post on "Getting to 1.0.0"](http://www.phillipadsmith.com/2013/10/getting-to-100.html) from a colleague at a progressive publication in the US:
+I received an e-mail a couple of days after my [last post on "Getting to 1.0.0"](/2013/10/getting-to-100.html) from a colleague at a progressive publication in the US:

 > _Would you please give a short overview of what The Tyee has done to promote this campaign? $10k in 2 days has raised a few eyebrows around here._